ardriveapp/ardrive-cli/README.md

 ### NVM

 This repository uses NVM and an `.nvmrc` file to lock the Node version to the current version used by `ardrive-core-js`.

+**Note for Windows: We recommend using WSL for setting up NVM on Windows using the [instructions described here][wsl-install]**

 Follow these steps to get NVM up and running on your system:

 1. Install NVM using [these installation instructions][nvm-install].
 2. Navigate to this project's root directory